 But, with Unilever’s announcement this morning, it is clear Zuckerberg’s solution does not go far enough for them.
 And Unilever isn’t alone in its beliefs.
 Proctor & Gamble, the world’s largest advertiser, came up with a list of demands to make tech platforms safer and to ensure their ad money was being used how they want.

-While the companies are making steps to change–YouTube announced it would have humans review all of the video available in Google Preferred–it sounds like more changes are to come.
+While the companies are making steps to change–YouTube announced it would have humans review all of the video available in Google Preferred–it sounds like more changes will come.